PrayagS/Seriation-in-Paleontological-Data-using-MCMC/README.md

 ## Acknowledgements

-- The original C source code is from the authors' of the paper.
-    - Article Source: Seriation in Paleontological Data Using Markov Chain Monte Carlo Methods Puolamäki K, Fortelius M, Mannila H (2006) Seriation in Paleontological Data Using Markov Chain Monte Carlo Methods.
-PLOS Computational Biology 2(2): e6. https://doi.org/10.1371/journal.pcbi.0020006
-- [log.c](https://github.com/rxi/log.c).
-An excellent logging library used while testing our C code.

-  License and copyright notices for them can be found [here](https://github.com/PrayagS/Seriation_in_Paleontological_Data_using_MCMC/blob/master/ACKNOWLEDGMENTS.md).
+License and copyright notices for all the sources referred can be found [here](https://github.com/PrayagS/Seriation_in_Paleontological_Data_using_MCMC/blob/master/ACKNOWLEDGMENTS.md).